knative/func/docs/guides/quarkus.md

 then the object you return will be sent in the `data` property of a binary encoded `CloudEvent`.

-If the function received vanilla HTTP, then the object you return will be sent as body in HTTP response.
+If the function received vanilla HTTP, then the object you return will be sent as the HTTP response body.
+In the example below, an invocation of this function through an incoming `CloudEvent`, will receive a response with a `CloudEvent` containing a list of purchases as its `data` property.
+If the invocation was via an ordinary HTTP request, the response will contain the same list of purchases in the HTTP response body, but no `CloudEvent` headers will be included.

 #### Example
 ```java